crispgm/crispgm.com/site/_posts/2019-08-31-the-fascinating-arch-linux-rice.md

 ## Linux RICE

 Mac/macOS are great hardware and software.
 But Apple seems never really create the soil for RICE.
-Apple’s idea is to create great product where hardware and software are seamless and is easy to use for normal users.
+Apple’s idea is to create great product where hardware and software are seamless and easy to use for normal users.
 RICE has nothing to do with easy to use by its definition.
 And macOS has long time been an authority software and closed ecosystem, so that we can hardly make deep customization into system core.

 And it’s similar to Windows.
 RICE should only be great in the Linux world.

 Try Ubuntu?

 Ubuntu may be the most popular Linux distribution.
-I was a once Ubuntu user.
+I was once an Ubuntu user.
 It is a great distribution, which is maybe the first beginner-friendly Linux distribution.
 It is a success to get big population within developers and is pre-installed on some cheaper PCs.

 But to some extent, it is a failure.
 For developers, they may use Linux a lot but they may not actually use a Linux desktop.
-Most of them access Linux remotely with SSH from either Windows or macOS.
+Most of them live in Terminal or even access Linux remotely with SSH from either Windows or macOS.
 The basic setup of IT companies is MacBook with real or virtual Linux box.
 The desktop is just not friendly enough.
 For others, it is simply hard to find Linux either user-friendly or productive. e.g. The [LiMux Project](https://www.techrepublic.com/article/linux-to-windows-10-why-did-munich-switch-and-why-does-it-matter/).

 For Unix/Linux RICE, I found ArchLinux and i3 are their major choices on operating system, though Ubuntu sometimes be mentioned.

 ### Arch Linux

+When I was an early Linux enthusiastic, I heard about these main distros. e.g. Redhat/Fedora, Debian, SUES, Slackware, Ubuntu, Gentoo, and also Arch.

 [Arch Linux](https://www.archlinux.org/) has the best home page (IMO) and wiki of Linux distros in the world.
 The color scheme of its home page win at its beginning.
-When I was a simply early Linux enthusiastic, I heard about these main distros. e.g. Redhat/Fedora, Debian, SUES, Slackware, Ubuntu, Gentoo, and also Arch.

 ![arch-linux-org]({{ "/image/rice-arch-linux-org.png" | absolute_url }})